 Young entrepreneurs under the age of 35 are thriving in India’s Web3 sector, but they are constrained by a “tricky” taxation system, a lack of domain knowledge, and security concerns.

 The new taxation system, which was opposed by the cryptocurrency industry, is still an issue for Web3 entrepreneurs.

-According to Mohammed Roshan, the founder and CEO of GoSats, “if a smart contract requires fees to operate, you purchase ether from an exchange.
+According to Mohammed Roshan, the founder and CEO of GoSats, “if a smart contract requires fees to operate, you purchase ether from an Cryptocurrency Exchange India.
 Then, transfer it to a wallet called a meta mask and then transfer it once more to the contract.
 You are taxed at every transfer.”

-Buyers of digital assets in India must withhold 1% of the amount owed to sellers as tax as of July 1.
+Buyers of digital assets of Crypto Trading Platform India must withhold 1% of the amount owed to sellers as tax as of July 1.
 This is in addition to the April 1st-starting flat 30 percent income tax on profits from cryptocurrencies.

 Need For Regulatory Clarity

 Most entrepreneurs in this field believe that there are many unanswered questions regarding regulatory clarity.
 It is common both in India and internationally in developing sector.